EU court says French GM maize ban was illegal

 France imposed its safeguard clause against MON810 maize in February 2008, citing a "serious risk to the environment."

-Six other EU countries -- Germany, Austria, Bulgaria, Greece, Hungary and Luxembourg -- have similar safeguard clauses in place.
+Six other EU countries have similar safeguard clauses in place: Germany, Austria, Bulgaria, Greece, Hungary and Luxembourg.

 Having tried and failed to force several EU countries to lift their cultivation bans, last year the Commission proposed letting member states decide themselves whether to grow or ban GM crop cultivation.